FermiParadox/movieRentAPI/README.md

   - return
   - see cost

-# DB + ODM
+# DB

-MongoDB is accessed by `mongoengine`.
+MongoDB is accessed by [Motor (async driver)](https://www.mongodb.com/docs/drivers/motor/).

 I could have created a collection that contains only movie title+ID to make calls cheaper.
-Additionally, this DB is perhaps more suitable than an SQL DB, since there aren’t updates simultaneously in different collections.
+I'm assuming this DB is perhaps more suitable than an SQL DB, since there aren’t updates simultaneously in different collections.
 Plus it can scale horizontally.
 Also, I’ve never used a relational DB, so I couldn’t risk trying to learn+apply the basics in a couple of days.

 As for the actual movie files, I don’t know if MongoDB would be the best option.
 (I didn’t implement a movie download, since it wasn’t present in the Use Cases.)

 # SOLID principles
 I’d normally break all functions/methods into tiny pieces (Single Responsibility Principle), but didn’t do so due to lack of time.

 Likewise, I could have used much more often dependency injection and dependency inversion, which would improve the code by reducing strong coupling and make it more testable.

 # Testing
 Code coverage is about <strike>96%</strike>[correction:] 82%.
 Of course there’s much more that could be tested.
 Despite the seemingly large coverage, the number of implemented tests are a fraction of what was really needed.

 # Bugs
 Individually running `test_main.py` works fine.
 When running all tests, tests of `test_main.py` fail with:

 > "mongoengine.connection.ConnectionFailure: You have not defined a default connection".